peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public sealed class EContext

 Contains parameters for controlling the precision, rounding, and exponent range of arbitrary-precision numbers.
-(The "E" stands for "extended", and has this prefix to group it with the other classes common to this library, particularly EDecimal, EFloat, and ERational.)
+(The "E" stands for "extended", and has this prefix to group it with the other classes common to this library, particularly EDecimal, EFloat, and ERational.).

 ### EContext Constructor